arbyste/jp-mining-note/docs/docs/setup.md

         > (Main Window) →  `Tools` →  `JPMN Manager` →  `Install jp-mining-note`

-        This will install latest stable version of the note, as well as the fonts required for the note to work. <br>
+        This will install latest version of the note, as well as the fonts required for the note to work. <br>
         Note: Installing jp-mining-note might take a while, and Anki may appear frozen.